davidsd/snaplet-liftajax/README.md

 Setup
 -----

-* Add the snaplet to your application's state, and define a `HasAjax` instance.
+Add the snaplet to your application's state, and define a `HasAjax`
+instance:

 ```haskell
 data App = App
     { _heist :: Snaplet (Heist App)